ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 :::

 We want the `pushout` to be “the most natural choice” among all possible choices of graphs.
-By most natural, we mean a choice which will follow “the principle of least effort (to integrate)” or the “path of least resistance” (as nature does).
+By most natural, we mean a choice which will follow “the principle of least effort” or the “path of least resistance” (as nature does).

 **In the above graphs, which one is your most natural choice for a `pushout` and why?**